BlastSlimey/shapezipelago/README.md

 - later level requiring less amount than previous
 - king of efficency might softlock if rotating required but only got ccw rotator so far, maybe fix by requiring cw rotator for that location?
 - chaining extractor not progression
+- level reaching achievements do not sync if checked while not connected

 ### Technicalities
 - Build input box in HUD class